top of page

 - Odawara (Hakone) to Tokyo

 Totaling up the individual prices of these journeys gives a cost of around 76,000 Japanese Yen.
-Or roughly £500.
+Or roughly £500 at the time of writing.

 Given that the UK price of a 3-week JR Pass is around £415 as of 2021, this means that buying the JR Pass gave us a saving of close to 20%.
-Definitely good value!
+Good value!

 But the comparison doesn't end there.
 The prices we used to estimate the cost of buying the individual tickets are all for basic train tickets, which generally do not include seat reservations.
 While the JR Pass does allow a seat to be reserved.